sbu-python-class/python-science/content/12-extensions/extensions-example.md

 cythonize -a mandel.pyx
 ```
 This will produce an HTML file with the parts of the code that interact
 with python highlighted.
+(Make sure there are no `.c` files hanging around).
-These are places you should try to optimize.
+These highlighted lines are places you should try to optimize.

 For our example, if we do
 ```